- Trip Grade:Easy To Moderate

 - Pokhara to Starting point point of trekking and ending point of trekking to Pokhara by

-- Trekking Planner’s sleeping bag, down jackets,Ti-shirt, Cap, duffle bags, city and trekking
+- Holiday Planner Nepal’s sleeping bag, down jackets,Ti-shirt, Cap, duffel bags, city and trekking

 route maps – if necessary.